raeesrind/GHOST-BOT/README.md

 ## 📄 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License - see the [LICENSE](https://github.com/raeesrind/GHOST-BOT/tree/main?tab=MIT-1-ov-file) for details.

 ## 🙏 Acknowledgements